strimzi/strimzi-kafka-operator/api-conversion/README.md

   -h, --help      Show this help message and exit.
   -V, --version   Print version information and exit.
 Commands:
-  help                  Displays help information about the specified command convert-file, cf      Convert custom resources from a YAML file convert-resource, cr  Convert custom resources directly in Kubernetes
+  help                                     Displays help information about the specified command convert-file, cf                         Convert Custom Resources from YAML file convert-resource, cr, convert-resources  Convert Custom Resources directly in Kubernetes crd-upgrade, crd                         Upgrades the Strimzi CRDs and CRs to use v1beta2 version
 ```

 ## Converting YAML files with custom resources